Im-Rises/GameBoyEmulator/README.md

 - Escape button/click cross to exit emulation

-- Imp : Create a screenshot of the game in the folder next to tha app (screenshots/<gameName>)
+- O : Create a screenshot of the game in the folder next to tha app (screenshots/<gameName>)

 - P : Pause emulation